Forget the Flu; Mark Gasson Fights Infection From Computer Virus

 Even though cyber security risks have not been settled, technological visionaries are dreaming up uses for chip technology being manifested by teams of experts — ideas that would literally affect people’s brain function — effectively making them cyborgs.

-Elon Musk’s Neuralink is an example of one of the first brain-altering technologies of its kind, meant to be implanted into a human by the end of 2019.
+Elon Musk’s Neuralink is an example of one of the first brain-altering technologies of its kind, meant to be implanted into a human.
 Inventors and users of the technology hope to implant human brains with “threads” that can be used to alleviate such problems as brain disorders or to help a paralyzed person regain mobility.
 But imagine the repercussions if those chips were hacked.

 We are in an era where the consequences of introducing even the best technologies pose a serious risk to the individual, societies, nations, and even the entire world.
 Critics of technology such as RFID chip argue that we have to carefully consider the cost of convenience, especially when it is being offered by third parties who have tapped into our private lives and, literally, our bodies.